urbanopt/urbanopt.github.io/getting_started/getting_started.md

     <div class="show">
     <p>Simulate the energy usage of each feature in a scenario.
 Use the following command to specify the appropriate FeatureFile and Scenario CSV File:</p>
       <div class="language-terminal highlighter-rouge"><pre class="highlight"><code><span class="code-text"> uo run --feature &lt;path/to/FEATUREFILE.json&gt; --scenario &lt;path/to/SCENARIOFILE.csv&gt;</span></code></pre></div>
+      <p>Running a simulation is computationally intensive.
+Each building simulation requires one core of your computer.
+To reduce the time spent on computation, you may use multiple cores simultaneously.
+The default is 2 cores, set in the <em>runner.conf</em> file of each project.
+You may alter this on the fly by including <code><span class="code-text">--num-parallel=[i]</span></code> in the run command above, where <em>[i]</em> is the number of cores you want to use.</p>
+      <p>You may also set the num-parallel globally by using an environment variable and not have to adjust the runner.conf file or use the above CLI flag in each project or run.
+To do this, create an environment variable and set it to the number of cores you want to use: <code><span class="code-text">UO_NUM_PARALLEL=7</span></code> or other appropriate number.
     </div>
   </li>
 </ul>